pstaszko/WheelSelect/README.md

 - **SyncWithWindowsTheme** Decides if the UI should follow your Windows Theme setting found in *Settings > Personalization > Colors > "Choose your default app mode"*
 - **DefaultTheme** Decides which theme to use if you choose not to sync with the Windows Theme settings.

-The following are color customizations and must be a valid value of the `System.Drawing.Color` struct.
+The following are color customizations and can be a valid value of the `System.Drawing.Color` struct or a non alpha hex code.

 - **LightModeWindowBackgroundColor** Sets the background color of the interface when in light mode.
 - **LightModeSelectedTextColor** Sets the text color of the primary selected value when in light mode.